serviceberry3/serviceberry3.github.io/pages/play.markdown

 </h1>
 <p class="project-content">This is a Ruby on Rails website to track all of the GPX tracks my Prius has driven, display them on a map, attach blog
     posts to certain locations, and create stats about the car.
 Hosted on a home server, served by Nginx->Phusion Passenger on a Vagrant VM.
 The site is now available at <a href="http://www.thepri.us:8080">thepri.us:8080</a> when connected to YaleSecure.
-Use Chrome or Firefox.</p>
+Use Chrome or Firefox.
+Server hours: approx 10:30a-22:30p, M-F.</p>
 </div>
 <div class="project">
 <h1 class="text-5xl">